cafjs/caf_dcinabox/README.md

 #### `cafjs run  <run_options> <appLocalName> [appWorkingDir] [host/app Vol]`

-Starts a simulated cloud to run your app.
-Uses separate Docker containers for a HAProxy-based http router, a Redis backend, and supporting apps for authentication, managing CAs, or registering devices.
+Starts a simulated Cloud to run your app.
+Uses separate Docker containers for a HAProxy-based http router, a Redis backend, and supporting services for authentication, managing CAs, or registering devices.

-The application can also be directly accessed using the http HOST `localhost`, i.e.,`http://localhost:<externalPort>`.
-Some browser features are only enabled with https or http with `localhost`, i.e., will not work with `*.vcap.me`.
-A valid token in the URL is required.

 Two common use cases of `cafjs run`:

-*  *Quick prototyping mode*: when creating a fresh container image is too expensive.
-Instead, build the app outside the container (`cafjs build`), and mount the host directory in a generic container image.
+*  *Quick prototyping mode*: when creating a fresh container image each time is too expensive.
+Instead, build the app outside the container (`cafjs build`), and `cafjs run` will mount the host directory in a generic container image to run it.
-*  *Validation mode*: create a container image with your app  (`cafjs mkImage`), and test locally before cloud deployment.
+*  *Validation mode*: create a container image with your app (`cafjs mkImage`), and test locally before deploying to the Cloud.

 The `run_options` to `cafjs run` are: